 We ignore the infinitesimal excess of the slot in x-direction in forthcoming calculations.

 We know from a basic course in special relativity [SR] that the length contraction effect will give us a diminished slot length in A (compared to what observers would measure in frame B, where the slot is at rest).
 Remember that the proper length of an object is measured with the object being at rest in some frame.
-Remember also that a length measurement process is defined such that the length of an object should be determined by observers measuring the spatial coordinates of the object’s ends at the same time in a given frame.
+Remember also that a length measurement process is defined such that the length of an object should be determined by observers measuring the spatial coordinates of the object’s ends at the same point in time in a given reference frame.
 This condition is essential for the length contraction.

 Due to the length contraction effect we will find that the length of the slot Lslot,A as seen in frame A at any point in time tA is: